 The Turul Bird Statue can be found perched on a pedestal high above a wall to the east of the Hapsburg Steps near Buda Castle.
 Often mistaken for a ferocious-looking eagle, the Turul is a Hungarian mythological bird.

-The Turul Statue was cast in 1905 and features the large bird of prey with outstretched wings and a sword in its talons.
+The Turul Statue was cast in 1905 and features a large bird of prey with outstretched wings and a sword in its talons.
 In Magyar mythology, the Turul appeared to Emese (a descendant of Attila the Hun) telling her she was pregnant with Álmos, the future father of Árpád, who led the Magyar tribes into the Carpathian Basin.

 The Turul is also said to have accompanied their raids on Europe and dropped its sword in what is now modern-day Budapest, indicating to the Magyars that the area was to be their homeland.
 The legend of the Turul has persisted over the centuries and today it is a symbol of Hungarian identity and pride.